 - Researchers Committee

 The Researcher Committee is responsible for raising awareness on current and future research developments in the world of public safety communications.
 The information developed by the Researcher Committee is shared with all members.
 Taking into account discussions and documentation of user requirements to steer research programmes, and informing industry members of new possibilities to improve both process and technological aspects of industry product and service offerings.

-Ms. Andrea Nowak (AIT Austrian Institute of Technology) chairs the Researchers Committee.
+Ms. Monika Büscher (University of Lancaster) chairs the Researchers Committee.

 On a case-by-case basis, PSCE establishes working groups to address different issues important for public safety communications.
 Each working group fosters discussions by organising different events, conferences, networking sessions and interactive discussions between events.

 - Spectrum Harmonisation WG (chaired by Jeppe Jepsen, Motorolasolutions)

 - Broadband WG (chaired by Harold Linke, HITEC Luxembourg)